stephan-double-u/cross-language-validation-demo/README.md

 ### Top priority rules
 - If an article has been delivered for the first time, it has to be flagged as such (property _everLeftWarehouse_).
   - This flag must never be reset.
-- The _animalUse_ property of an article must not be changed if
+- The _animalUse_ property of an article must _not be changed_ if
-  - it is assigned to a medical set, or
+  - it is assigned to a medical set
+- The _animalUse_ property of an article must _never be changed anymore_ if
   - it has been used once for animals (i.e. if _animalUse_ and _everLeftWarehouse_ options are set).
 ### Other potentially real-life rules
 - The _article name_ is a mandatory property.
   - It consists of 3 to 30 characters.
 Leading or trailing spaces are not allowed.
-  - Article name must be unique.
+  - Article names must be unique.
 - The _article number_ is a mandatory property.
 - The _article status_ is a mandatory property.
   - Possible status are: NEW, ACTIVE, INACTIVE, DECOMMISSIONED.